Skip to main content

 📁 project/

-📁 models/ # Similar to Looker views
+📁 models/ # Like your Looker views

-📁 tables/ # Table-based models
+📁 tables/ # For regular table views

 📄 orders.model.aml